 Cancer referrals hit record-breaking 2.7 million after pandemic slump

-Some 30,000 people have not yet started treatment due to pandemic, one NHS chief says
+Some 30,000 people have not yet started treatment due to the pandemic, one NHS chief says

 Almost 3 million people were referred for cancer checks in the past year, record-breaking NHS data reveals, after figures suggested the pandemic saw numbers plummet in 2020.